About Us

 Maria was born and raised on San Juan Island.
 After Spring Street International School, she received her BA degree in Ceramics from the California College of Art in 2009.
 Maria spent many years in West Africa learning the craft of bronze casting.
 In 2016 she was an Artist in Residence at 69 Rue de Rivoli in Paris, and for 8 seasons she has participated in the San Juan Island Artist’s Studio Tour.
 Since 2016, she has been working to create Alchemy Art Center, where her art practice is currently based.

-EBEN SHAY, FOUNDER/ INFRASTRUCTURE
+EBEN SHAY, FOUNDER, INFRASTRUCTURE LEAD

 Eben was born in Petersburg, AK and raised in Arlington, WA.
 He is a skilled woodworker and boat builder, and has worked with many different materials to create practical objects as well as fine art.